-Rhythm of heart revealed by 3D X-rayApril 26th, 2012 in Cardiology /
+Rhythm of heart revealed by 3D X-rayApril 26, 2012 in Medicine & Health / Cardiology

 (Medical Xpress) -- Scientists at the University have developed a new X-ray technique to identify tissue fibres in the heart that ensure the muscle beats in a regular rhythm.